compwron/compwron.github.io/_posts/2017-12-28-salary-history.md

 It is also interesting to look at salaries paid to USA federal employees, which are all public: [https://www.fedsdatacenter.com/federal-pay-rates/](https://www.fedsdatacenter.com/federal-pay-rates/) and a non-governmental data visualizer/searcher: [https://www.federalpay.org/employees/agencies](https://www.federalpay.org/employees/agencies)

 The twitter hashtag you want to see for (mostly tech) salaries is [#talkPay](https://twitter.com/hashtag/TalkPay?src=hash) And there is even a bot so you can see many of them in one place and/or submit your own info anonymously: [https://twitter.com/talkpay_anon](https://twitter.com/talkpay_anon)

-Feel free to ask me anything at https://twitter.com/compiledwrong although of course I may not answer. :)